Øster Farimagsgade 5, Postboks 2099, 1014 København K, CSS - Bygning 16, Opgang i, Building: 16.2.67

 I am currently PI and coordinator for the Danish team in a collaborative European research project funded by NORFACE Democratic Governance in a Turbulent Age research program using computerized methods for researching visual and text based mobilisation (Starting date 2020).
 I coordinate an EU-project on voters of far-right political parties in Denmark and Poland (PI Malgorzata Kurjanska, EU MC-AWAKE Project, 2020).
 I coordinate an EU project studying the securitization of language learning for migrant integration from an intersectional perspective (PI Kamran Khan, EU MC-CVELANG Project, 2021).

 I have been the PI of the EU co-funded research project “Translating Diversity—Refugee women's and LGBT refugees' voices, protest, and intersectional coalitions on gender and migration in Germany and Denmark” (2016-2018).

-At the Department of Sociology, I coordinate the Centre for Political Mobilisation and Social Movement Studies and I am a member of the Culture and Civil Society Research Group and the KU’s Centre for Advanced Migration Studies.
-I co-chaired the European Sociological Association network on Social Movements (2010-13), and I hold a Ph.D. in Social and Political Sciences from the European University Institute in Florence (2009).
+At the Department of Sociology, I coordinate the CoMMonS Centre for Political Mobilisation and Social Movement Studies and I am a member of the Culture and Civil Society Research Group.
+I co-chair the Council of European Studies International Migration Research Network.

 2013-2015 Assistant Professor of International Relations associated to the Department of Sociology, Women’s Research College Mount Holyoke, United States